 RADON MONITOR PICK-UP OPTIONS

 After 48 hours (2 days) a Radon Assistant will arrive to pick-up the radon monitor.
 Standard Pickup times are 10am-2pm Monday through Friday and 9am-12pm on Saturday, unless alternate arrangements have been made with the Radon Assistant.
-We do not have Sentrilock access at this time.
+We have Sentrilock access.

 For more information on Radon go to www.epa.gov/radon